urbantrout/docs/en/templating/querying-elements/craft-entries.md

 ### `limit`

 Limits the results to *X* entries.
+Defaults to `null` (no limit).

-### `locale`
+### `site`

-The locale the entries should be returned in.
-(Defaults to the current site locale.)
+The site the entries should be returned in.
+(Defaults to the current site.)

+Can also use `siteId`.

 ### `nextSiblingOf`

 Only fetch the entry which is the next sibling of the given entry within a Structure section.
-Accepts either an [EntryModel]({entry:templating/entrymodel}) object or an entry’s ID.
+Accepts either an EntryModel object or an entry’s ID.

 ### `offset`